bombrangue/ValorantEDL/README.md

 # ValorantEDL
-A simple python script that let you generate EDL Markers file for edditing software, and so edditing valorant clip faster
+A simple Python script that lets you generate EDL (Edit Decision List) marker files for video editing software, helping you edit your Valorant clips much faster.

+## Requirements
+- Python 3.9+ (and `pip` if you want to compile it into a standalone executable file).

 ## How to use it
-Python 3.14+ (+ pip if you want to do exe file)
-You can compile it into an exe file or just run it with strat.bat, inside you can select a Player and get the match history
+You can either run the script directly using `Start.bat`, or compile it into a standalone `.exe` file using `Compile.bat`.
+Once the web interface opens, it will automatically detect your local Riot Client or you can manually enter a Player's PUUID to fetch their match history.

 ## What to expect
-You can import the file in an edditing software that support EDL file, DavinciResolve for example.
-Then you will see in your timeline (Set the start time of the timeline at 00:00:00:00) the markers for :
+You can import the generated `.edl` file into any editing software that supports EDL formats (such as DaVinci Resolve or Premiere Pro).
+Make sure to set the start time of your timeline to `00:00:00:00`.
+You will then see markers automatically placed on your timeline for the following events:
-- Game start
+- Game Start
-- Round start
+- Round Start
 - Kills
 - Deaths
 - Assists